jbock-java/simple-component/README.md

 ### simple-component

-A minimal dependency injector.
+A minimalistic approach to dependency injection.
 Basically the idea is that you can do (almost) everything dagger does with only a handful annotations:

 1. `@Inject` declares an injection site, `@Provides` declares an injection site within the component
 2. `@Qualifier` and `@Named`